roguh/roguh.github.io/intro_to_cs.equipo.1127/intro_to_cs.md

 Learning resources are bountiful.
 Ask me if you want advice.

 # I can help you make a GitHub repo so we can work on stuff together

+Route 0: install Arch Linux and use the vim and git command line tools

+Route 1: use visual studio code and nice collaboration plugins (GitHub)

+Route 2: use websites like CodingBat and other online coding platforms